 While not all dyes are pH sensitive, be careful when handling acidic liquids or alkaline ingredients around your plant-dyed clothing.

-When it comes to washing & caring for plant-dyed clothing, I always recommend a detergent that is eco-friendly & as pH neutral.
+I always recommend a detergent that is eco-friendly & as pH neutral.
 To avoid colour change, I shy away from soaps that are chemical based or perfumed.
 Dr. Brommer’s Unscented Pure Castile Soap is pH neutral & is a gentle option.
 I use Ecover or Lilly’s Eco-clean detergent.
 I never have any issues with colour changes from either of these.
 Most health shops or natural based stores carry a variety of eco friendly laundry soaps.
 You may need to experiment with a few before you find the one that works for you.

 Chemicals have the potential to react with the plant dyes and change the colour of your clothes in the wash.
 Discovering that your plant-dyed items are not the colour they were after a wash is a rite of passage for many novice dyers.

-Spot Cleaning plant-dyed fibres
+Spot cleaning plant-dyed fibres

 If you treat stains on naturally dyed fabrics by spot cleaning, you can permanently mark your item.
 Applying soap or detergent directly onto a stain & rubbing vigorously, can leave a lighter patch in the stained area.
 If you accidentally splash food on your plant dyed clothing, run it under the cold water tap immediately.
 Then gently use your finger to loosening the offender from the fibres.
 Next, fill a basin with 1 tsp of eco friendly dish soap & add your item.
 Leave it to soak for 1-2 hours, remove & wash as you normally would.